bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 56°
-- Mostly Cloudy
+- Partly Cloudy
-- 34% humidity
+- 33% humidity
-- 6 mph wind
+- 7 mph wind
-- 81% cloud cover
+- 59% cloud cover
 - 37 AQI 🟩
 - 0.33 inches of snow and 0.02 inches of rain expected in the next 48 hours